funtoo/corenetwork/docs/index.rst

 Multiple Network Configurations
 -------------------------------

-It is common for laptop users to use DHCP most of the time, but occasionally connect to network where a static network configuration is required.
-This is a situation where one Funtoo Linux machine will require **multiple** network configurations, and a mechanism will be required to allow the user to switch between both configurations as needed.
+It is common for a laptop user to use DHCP most of the time; however, they may also need to periodially connect to network where a static network configuration is required.
+This is a situation where a Funtoo Linux machine will require **multiple** network configurations.
+Funtoo Linux supports this.

 The recommended approach for doing this is to use multiple, stacked runlevels.
 To do this, you will need to create two new runlevels which are children